 If you are living in San Diego and also want to teach here, you’re in luck.
 With more than 730 schools in the county alone, there is no doubt there is a growing need for teachers and other educational professionals in the greater San Diego region.

 Careers in education are often considered some of the most rewarding; teaching can enhance your life and the lives of others.
 In this article, we’ll show you how to get started teaching in San Diego.

 The San Diego Unified School District is the second largest district in the state.
 You’ll find nearly 106,000 students attending its 181 schools.
 Beyond this public school district serving the major metropolitan region, San Diego County and the surrounding area is home to hundreds of other public, private, charter, and online elementary, middle, and high school options.

 Other cities in California are also seeing a teacher shortage, so even if you earn your teaching credential while living in San Diego, you could also explore positions throughout the state.

-Working in education is rewarding in many intangible ways, but it’s also important to consider your earning potential before pursuing any on-campus or online degree.
+Working in education is rewarding in many intangible ways, but it’s also important to consider your earning potential before pursuing any on-site or online degree.
 According to the U.S. Department of Labor, California offers some of the highest annual compensation for teachers in the United States.
 Let’s take a closer look.